-What are the essential skills for engaging with the original texts of the Bible?
 Questions such as these are so important to address in personal and professional ministry.
-The 90-credit hour Master of Divinity in Biblical Studies program at SES is designed to equip you with at least three essential components of training to address these and a related host of questions: apologetics, Biblical language training, and classical theism.
+Whether you’re still relatively early in your academic career, approaching retirement, or anywhere in between–the M.Div. in Biblical Studies will strengthen you for whatever ministry to which God calls you.
+The 84-credit hour Master of Divinity in Biblical Studies program at Southern Evangelical Seminary is designed to equip you with at least three essential components of training to address these and a related host of questions: apologetics, Biblical language training, and classical theism.

 Apologetics is one of the cornerstones of each degree program at SES.
 Through the M.Div. in Biblical Studies program, you will understand the needs and issues at stake in our cultural debates and be ready to engage.